yhassanzadeh13/opera/README.md

 - `onStart`: to start the node's initial process.
 After all te nodes in the cluster are ready. the node `onStart` method will be called by the simulator.
 - `onStop`: this method will be called by the simulator once the node terminate.
 This method can be used for garbage collection.
 - `onNewMessage`: the node will receive all the event requests through this class.
 Every event request will be received in a separated thread.
 - `newInstance`: this method serves as a node factory method.
-For a given `UUID`, and a network layer `MiddleLayer`, it should return a new node instance.
+For a given `Identifier`, and a network layer `MiddleLayer`, it should return a new node instance.

 ### Integrating communication events <a name="event"></a>
 All the event classes in the network should implement the `Event` interface from the `simulator.simulator` package.